emmarcaber/WebDev-MultiStepForm/README.md

 4. Optionally, refresh the page to see that your form progress is maintained using `localStorage`.

 5. Submit the form to see the displayed result.

+## Live Demo

+Visit the live demo of the application in: <a href="https://web-dev-multi-step-form.vercel.app/">Multi-Step Form Demo</a>

 ## Contributing